 Within a developed worldview, there is often a presentation of cosmological concepts.
 Not to mention an enumeration of worlds.
 Though the number varies in various Indo-European cultures, three is a very common number.
 John Shaw, in ‘On Indo-European Cosmic Structure’ covers this very well.
 (The link shared is to academia.edu, free to sign up, and many articles are free as well.)
 Given that many other cultures had a three world cosmological structure at their core, it is not a stretch to assume this to be the case with the Gaulish peoples.

-Those three worlds are Albios, Bitus, and Dumnos.
+Those three worlds are Albios, Bitus, and Dubnos.
 A bit of explanation is required.

 Albios is associated with things Samos — that is, light, order, celestial, civilized, and of summer.

 One can also posit something that links the Three Worlds.
-That would be Bilios (the World Tree).
-Bilios is, in this case, the axis mundi, or pillar of worlds.
+That would be Drus (the World Tree).
+Drus is, in this case, the axis mundi, or pillar of worlds.
 In this case, comparisons can be made to Yggdrasil in Norse mythology, or Mount Olympus in Greek mythology.
-The roots of Bilios lie within Dumnos, the trunk in Bitus, with a canopy that stretches to Albios.
+The roots of Drus lie within Dubnos, the trunk in Bitus, with a canopy that stretches to Albios.

 - Segomâros Widugeni – ‘Samos, Giamos, Bitouesc – Summer, Winter, and Worlds’

 - John Shaw: ‘On Indo-European Cosmic Structure: Models, Comparisons, Contexts’